agstermaister/DCW4/README.md

 colnames(combined_df) <- new_col_names
 ```

-Remove double space from measure and split on space so eache measurement are in a separate column
+Remove double space from measure and split on space so each measurement is in a separate column

 ```{r}
 combined_df$Measures <- gsub("\\s+", " ", combined_df$Measures)